 Jinhwa Jang, Korea

-We’re just travelling from one creator’s universe to another!
+We’re just traveling from one creator’s universe to another!
 And this is Jinhwa Jang’s.
 Jinhwa is a freelance illustrator from Seoul, and every her painting is enriched with lots of peculiar details and filled with light.
-Indeed, you’ll be fascinated how fluently she can create ambiance and play with shadow in light in her digital illustrations, whether its something colourful, neon, game-like or monochrome and manga-styled.
+Indeed, you’ll be fascinated by how fluently she can create ambiance and play with shadow in light in her digital illustrations: whether it’s something colorful, neon, game-like, or monochrome and manga-styled.

-Jinhwa masterly conveys the moment, and everyone looking at her artwork immideately becomes part of it.
-For example her Seoul-inspired series create so much of the Korean vibe and nightlife feel, that will spread all over your heard and body wherever you are.
+Jinhwa masterly conveys the moment, and everyone looking at her artwork immediately becomes part of it.
+For example, her Seoul-inspired series create so much of the Korean vibe and nightlife feel that you’ll get it spreading all over your heart and body wherever you are.

 André Ducci, Italy

-André Ducci is an Italian artist and writer who creates absurd illustrations based on retro aesthetics — probably, one of the top digital artists working in this technique.
-He illustrates books, makes series of posters and illustrations, and with his art, you will have a tour from the roaring 20s to the 60s.
+André Ducci is an Italian digital illustrator and writer who creates absurd artworks based on retro aesthetics from the roaring 20s to the 60s.
 He is a sophisticated user of textures and shaders with excellent skills in creating gripping color schemes for his works.
-Another his forte is to grab nostalgic or emotional plots and capture them on canvas — be sure to find lots of it in André’s works.
+He’s also good at grabbing nostalgic or emotional plots and capturing them on canvas — be sure to find lots of it in André’s works.

 André creates the very kind of art you’d like to hang on your wall or see on your bookshelf.
-Speaking of the second point, he recently illustrated Talking History — a book by Joan Lennon & Joan Haig, and that would be a great purchase for everyone devoted to his style.
+Speaking of the second point, he recently illustrated Talking History — a book by Joan Lennon & Joan Haig.
+It would be a great purchase for everyone devoted to his style.
 However, if you ask me, I’m mostly in love with his bizarre Fanfare book, which is a powerful homage to the absurd retro vibe of the late 40s.

 Butcher Billy, Brazil

-Butcher Billy is a graphic designer and digital illustrator who brings his vision of comics art and resurrects Pop Art culture.
+Butcher Billy is a famous digital artist and graphic designer who brings his vision of comics and resurrects Pop Art culture.
 No, I don’t mean it’s dead — however, as you review his artworks, you’ll see it take a whole new twist.
 In Butcher Billy’s portfolio, there are multiple projects for Netflix, Stranger Things, Black Mirror, Marvel, and more, so no more questions about powerful retro style merged with unrestrained experiments.

 Through his eyes, you’ll get a whole new vision of the cinematographic legends as well as popular comics stories and TV shows — there’s hardly one Buther Billy doesn’t bring in his digital art.
 A few years ago, he also turned the industry upside down with his Post-Punk Marvels series: then he introduced some of his favorite rock stars as characters of superhero comic books.